-Some of the partnership activities are outlined as follows:

-- Business Development/Entrepreneurship Rural Catalyst Committee and Angel Business Development competition in Corner Brook; Chambers of Commerce and other groups' collaborating on training responses to closure of the paper mill in Grand Falls-Windsor.
-Students involved in SIFE, an international business student network, operated a second hand bookstore and developed a networking and art exhibition bringing visual art students together with 77 potential employers in St. John's. - Community Projects Medical Science faculty put off sessions for Discovery Days at MUN; Visual Arts students held annual show and sale of work.
-Students and staff worked with high schools to deliver a Computers for Seniors program in Clarenville; Paramedicine students provided spinal immobilization training for a regional aquatic centre; trades programs helped with restoration of a cemetery fence and built a snowmobile ramp for winter tourism. - Cultural Development CNA campuses supported Big Land Fair, Annual Expo Labrador, Multicultural Days and National Aboriginal Day celebrations, in cooperation with Aboriginal groups, Memorial University, Nunatsiavut government and multicultural organizations.
-Community Studies students and faculty carried out a community radio initiative in collaboration with Rural Secretariat, Regional Economic Development (RED) Boards, Communities in Schools and provincial Office of Immigration and Multiculturalism. - Economic Development CNA staff worked with HRLE and businesses to identify training needs along the South Coast, on the Northern Peninsula, and in Labrador.
+Indicators Outcomes Some of the partnership activities are outlined as follows: • Business Development/Entrepreneurship - Rural Catalyst Committee and Angel Business Development competition in Corner Brook; Chambers of Commerce and other groups' collaborating on training responses to closure of the paper mill in Grand Falls-Windsor.
+Students involved in SIFE, an international busine student network, operated a second hand bookstore and developed a networking and art exhibition bringing visual art students together with 77 potentia employers in St. John's. • Community Projects - Medical Science faculty put off sessions for Discovery Days at MUN; Visual Arts students held annual show and sale of work.
+Student and staff worked with high schools to deliver a Computers for Seniors program in Clarenville; Paramedicine students provided spinal immobilization training the student students are students provided spinal immobilization training the student students are students and staff worked with high schools to deliver a Computers for Seniors program in Clarenville; Paramedicine students provided spinal immobilization training the students are students are students and staff worked with high schools to deliver a Computer of Seniors program in Clarenville; Paramedicine students provided spinal immobilization training to the student schools are students are students are students are students are students are students. for a regional aquatic centre; trades programs helped with restoration of a cemetery fence and built a snowmobile ramp for winter tourism.
+Cultural Development - CNA campuses supported Big Land Fair, Annual Expo Labrador, Multicultural Days and National Aboriginal Day celebrations, in cooperation with Aboriginal groups, Memorial University, Nunatsiavut government and multicultural organizations.
+Community Studies students and facul carried out a community radio initiative in collaboration with Rural Secretariat, Regional Economic Development (RED) Boards, Communities in Schools and provincial Office of Immigration and Multiculturalism.
+Economic Development - CNA staff worked with HRLE and businesses to identify training needs along the South Coast, on the Northern Peninsula, and in Labrador.
 Several campuses worked with Anaconda to employ engineering technology and trades students at the Pine Cove Mill.
-The college also collaborated with the Labrador Aboriginal Training Partnership for the Lower Churchill Project. - Health Care Partnerships were initiated between Licensed Practical Nursing and Personal Care Attendant programs and hospitals and long term care homes in local towns. - Outreach Campuses helped develop projects in coastal and rural areas, delivering CT/CE programs on topics such as powerline hazards, traffic control, fall arrest, firearms safety, tourism and hospitality, and kayaking.
-One campus received funds to establish a mobile computer lab with 30 units to deliver training in outlying areas. - Sustainability Projects Several community garden projects were realized through partnerships with the towns of Placentia, Burin, Stephenville and Kippens, as well as Voisey's Bay Nickel Company, Rural Secretariat, RED Boards, Lions Clubs, Women's Centres, schools, and the Western Environment Centre.
-Campuses joined the "20 Minute Clean-up Challenge" with CBC. - International Exchanges / Connections campus and School-based international exchanges took place, including Burin's annual cookery student exchange with St. Pierre and Miquelon (SPM); Health Sciences students' fundraising for new LPN classmates in Jamaica; and a cultural / language visit by CNA's French students to SPM. - Office of Applied Research (OAR) The OAR supported 11 regional businesses and industries in research and innovation matters, particularly on issues concerning technology upgrades, prototyping product developments, etc.
+The college also collaborated with the Labrador Aboriginal Training Partnership for the Lower Churchill Project. • Health Care - Partnerships were initiated between Licensed Practical Nursing and Personal Care Attendant programs and hospitals and long term care hom in local towns. • Outreach - Campuses helped develop projects in coastal and rural areas, delivering CT/CE programs on topics such as powerline hazards, traffic control, fall arrest, firearms safety, tourism and hospitality, and kayaking.
+One campus received funds to establish a mobile computer lab with 30 units to deliver training in outlying areas.
+Sustainability Projects - Several community garden projects were realized through partnerships with the towns of Placentia, Burin, Stephenville and Kippens, as well as Voisey's Bay Nickel Company, Rural Secretariat, RED Boards, Lions Clubs, Women's Centres, schools, and the Western Environment Cent Campuses joined the "20 Minute Clean-up Challenge" with CBC.
+International Exchanges / Connections - campus and School-based international exchanges took place, including Burin's annual cookery student exchange with St. Pierre and Miquelon (SPM); Health Sciences students' fundraising for new LPN classmates in Jamaica; and a cultural / language visit by CNA's Fren students to SPM.
+Office of Applied Research (OAR) - The OAR supported 11 regional businesses and industries in research and innovation matters, particularly on issues concerning technology upgrades, prototyping product developments, etc.